dstanberry/dotfiles/README.md

 export ZDOTDIR="${XDG_CONFIG_HOME}/zsh/"
 ```

-**_Note on bash/zsh:_**
+**_Note:_**

-Machine specific settings can be defined within {bash,zsh}/rc.private/ if
+Machine specific settings can be defined within zsh/rc.private/ if
 desired.
 The directory will be created automatically if it does not exist.
 In
-particular during startup vim and neovim will check if the current shell has a
+particular during startup neovim will check if the current shell has a
-file called `hashes.zsh` or `hashes.bash` (depending on the running shell) and
+file called `hashes.zsh` (depending on the running shell) and
 will define each path as an environment variable within the editor.

 ```zsh